 • Address: We use this information for identification & authorisation, communicating with you, delivery of goods or services such as memberships, donations, dedications and Gift Aid contributions/declarations.
 Queries, complaints, customer relationship management, marketing, profiling and contractual obligations.
 This information is also collected and processed during our recruitment processes.

 • Date of birth: We process this information to ensure that we apply the correct safety rules to under 18-year-olds.
-This information is also collected and processed during our recruitment processes.
+This information is also collected and processed during our recruitment processes and sometimes for events for security, identification and authorisation.

 • Photographs/video recordings: The Woodland Trust captures this data with our use of CCTV located across our sites.
 Photographs could be obtained at events, when taking photographs valid consent will be obtained by the Woodland Trust through our model release forms completed prior to capturing them.
 On occasion when requested by the authorities this information may be shared by the Woodland Trust with the police to aid investigations.

-• Call recordings: Our calls are recorded for monitoring and training purposes.
+• Call recordings: Some of our calls are recorded for monitoring and training purposes.
 Calls are also recorded and used in instances such as complaints and investigations.

 • Service Use History: We use this information for identification & authorisation, communicating with you, delivery of goods or services such as memberships, donations, dedications and Gift Aid contributions/declarations.
 Queries, complaints, customer relationship management, marketing, profiling and contractual obligations.